nf-dj/robocoin/README.md

 ## Why TensCoin?

-The current state of cryptocurrency mining has two major problems:
+The current state of cryptocurrency mining faces several critical problems:

+1. **Mining Centralization**: Bitcoin mining has become highly centralized due to specialized ASIC requirements, limited manufacturers, and high capital costs.
+This concentration of mining power undermines the decentralization goals of cryptocurrency.

-1. **Wasted Hardware Potential**: Traditional Bitcoin mining ASICs can only perform SHA256 hashing, serving no purpose beyond cryptocurrency mining.
+2. **Wasted Hardware Potential**: Traditional Bitcoin mining ASICs can only perform SHA256 hashing, serving no purpose beyond cryptocurrency mining.
 When mining becomes unprofitable, this specialized hardware often becomes electronic waste.

-2. **AI Compute Centralization**: The computational power needed for AI development and deployment is increasingly concentrated in a few large data centers, creating an unhealthy centralization of AI capabilities.

 TensCoin addresses these problems by:
 - **Enabling Hardware Reuse**: Mining hardware can be repurposed for AI/ML workloads